 1. Believe in your intuition and your decisions.

-5. Everybody is expert in their own life.
-Every behavior and decision is based on thousands of his experiences, on information he gathered, on the order of his values, on his opinions, worldview and finally, on his goals.
+5. Everybody is an expert in their own life.
+Every behavior and decision is based on thousands of his experiences, on the information he gathered, on the order of his values, on his opinions, worldview, and finally, on his goals.
 So never judge.
 Never give advice without being asked.

 -> So I’ve started reading Making Ideas Happen.

 8. Good enough is often enough.
 And almost always it’s better than nothing.
 Good enough and done is always better than an (only) idea of something perfect.